TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/cli/_index.md

 ## Login

 The CLI needs to be logged on in order to create gateways, applications, devices and API keys.
-With the stack running in one terminal session, login with the following command:
+With The Things Stack running in one terminal session, login with the following command:

 ```bash
 $ ttn-lw-cli login